CSAllenISDClassroom/sudokuserver-wendy-s-4-for-4/README.md

 This uses a post to call a function which will call another function to generate a board and then it will be passed on to the next function which will then delete random part of the rows for the whole arrays and then storing it in a variable.

 # Calling a game

+use get to call a already created game

+ex:

 game/call/(id that was specified when game was created)

-ex:

 /game/call/0